-We encourage you to take steps now to prepare yourself and your family for emergencies.
+UCSF encourages you to take steps now to prepare yourself and your family for emergencies.
 This is especially important if you have a role in UCSF’s Emergency Response Plans.
 You most likely will be unable to function effectively unless you know your family is prepared and safe.
-If you are separated from your loved ones when a disaster strikes, you will feel less stress and anxiety knowing they were prepared with an emergency plan and supplies.
+If you are separated from your loved ones, including dependent adults, children, and/or pets, when a disaster strikes, you will feel less stress and anxiety knowing they were prepared with an emergency plan and supplies.

 In partnership with the American Red Cross Bay Area, UCSF offers a 20-minute online training tutorial to help you and your family stay safe in emergencies.

 Learn how to prevent injury and mitigate the impact of a disaster

 Get prepared with a disaster supply kit and a plan for staying connected to your family

 Respond to emergency situations with confidence and help save lives

 American Red Cross - Ready or Not: Prepare for Chance (YouTube Video)

 The key to surviving any disaster is preparedness and planning:

 Participate in all fire and evacuation drills.

 Follow instructions of emergency personnel and public safety officials during an emergency.